fwznbg/fwznbg/README.md

 ### Hi there 👋

-I'm currently studying at ITB majoring Informatics and interested at Web Dev, Mobile Dev, and Data Science.
+I'm Fawwaz and currently studying at ITB majoring Informatics.
+I'm passionate about Web Dev, Mobile Dev, and Data Science.
 <!--
 **fwznbg/fwznbg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.